 Splurge shopping is when you make a purchase that you really can’t afford or is outside of your budget.
-For example, you may splurge on the most expensive cut of beef like a prime rib roast and your budget only allows for a cheaper cut like a pot roast.
+For example, you may splurge on the most expensive cut of beef like a prime rib roast and your budget only allows for a cheaper cut.
 Or maybe it’s splurging on clothes that is your biggest weakness.
-Your budget accepts no name runners, and not the top of the line biggest brand.
+Your budget accepts no name runners, and not the top-of-the-line biggest brand.
 For most people splurge shopping is a rare occasion or even a treat.
 Plus they may even check out this site and find the item they want can be bought at a discount.
-But, for others, this can be a big struggle to avoid.
+But, for others, splurge shopping is something they struggle to avoid.

 Every time you splurge it is most likely affecting your future.
 Chances are you are using credit cards to make these purchases.
 These mount up not to mention the interest you are paying.
 For me personally, as a splurge shopper, this is what I detest the most.
 What I forget to think about is that all the time I am paying for these splurges I am robbing myself of being able to save for my retirement.
 And while it may not sound well, saving for retirement is more important than spending on shopping.
 There could be so many instances when I would need money during my retired life.
 Take, for example, I might need to opt for in home aged care services sydney opportunities or something similar to it when I am old.
 And for that, I would need money.
 So, if I spend unnecessarily now, I might be restricting myself from having a sound and peaceful life in my golden years.
 However, this is not just it!
 It may also affect my ability to get a bridging loan down the line, which would be awful.

 What I found helped me was to wait before I acted.
 If I saw an item I wanted that was out of my budget, I trained myself to wait till the next day before actually buying it.
 This gave me time to think it over.
 I would focus on all the reasons that I didn’t really need that item.
 Now frequently I can avoid splurging on items I don’t really need.